 If that happens, the lender is required by law to tell you why they turned you down.
 If it’s something you can fix, then do so.
 But even if not, remember every lender has its own proprietary formula for determining when to make a loan.
 Another bank may weigh your credit rating differently and come back with a yes.

 Take Action to Improve Your Situation and Apply Later

-If your circumstances don’t allow you to refinance right now, and you know you can’t qualify for assistance based on your financial situation, there’s no reason you can’t take steps to improve your odds and try again in, say, three or six months.
-Rates will, according to the experts we’ve talked to, most likely still be low at that time.
+If your circumstances don’t allow you to refinance right now, or you know you won’t qualify for a refinance, there’s no reason you can’t take steps to improve your odds and try again in, say, three or six months.
+Market rates may change, but improving your credit can help make sure that you get the best rates available at any point in time.

 If you don’t qualify for a good refinance rate, take action to improve your credit score.
 Improving your score will allow you to potentially refinance later on and also open doors in other areas such as approval for car loans, credit cards, auto insurance premiums, and even employment.

 This number indicates your debt compared to your total overall gross income.
 You want it to be roughly lower than 36%, which is the cutoff many bankers use when determining who will get a mortgage.
 You can easily find this number with an online calculator.
 If you carry too much debt to qualify, experts recommend doing your best to pay off high-interest debt, decrease your debt-to-income ratio closer to the 36% mark, and try again with refinancing.

 Find Stable Income If You Don’t Have It